raphaelmourad/CNN-for-genomics-training/README.md

 ## Bibliography

-In the folder "articles", many deep learning models applied in genomics are saved.
+Bibliography is available [here](https://github.com/raphaelmourad/CNN-for-genomics-training/tree/main/articles).
 I advice you to read at least some of these articles to better understand the deep learning models, the genomic data and the aims of these models.